ismail7CAa/EquiPharm/external/CDPKit_CDPL_AGENT_README.md

 from pharmacophore.CDPKit import score_cdpkit_alignment
 ```

-For production or agent workflows, prefer the batch function because it avoids
+For production workflows, prefer the batch function because it avoids
 recreating setup work separately for every candidate.